-In-person Sunday services and activities at UUFO have been cancelled, following guidelines from Ottawa Public Health
+In-person Sunday services are once again available to members and friends, but all other activities at UUFO remain cancelled, following guidelines from Ottawa Public Health

 The Morning Service: